10 biggest moments in IT from the last decade | Artificial intelligence

 3. Artificial intelligence (AI)

-Artificial Intelligence (AI) may be considered one of the biggest developments in the last ten years, especially from a development standpoint.
+Artificial (AI) may be considered one of the biggest developments in the last ten years, especially from a development standpoint.
 AI has driven so many tech sectors and continues to evolve into a central player in smartphone technology.

 But phones aren’t the only area to benefit from AI.
 Chatbots make it possible for companies to create intuitive systems that can anticipate customers needs in chat form.
 The technology has come so far, that the customer might have no idea that they are chatting with a bot.
 Tools like Google Assistant and Siri could not be as useful as they are without the advancements in AI.